elicwhite/timing-stats/README.md

 # Hooking up you project
 In order to get these visualizations for your project, you need to gather the start and end times for the stages in your build.
 The way you do this does not matter as long as the output data is in the correct format.

+## The recommended way
+We recommend using [timing-stats-cli](https://github.com/TheSavior/timing-stats-cli) for the smoothest approach to benchmark your stages.

+## The manual way
-After implementing this for a few different projects in a few different languages we can provide a recommendations for getting started quickly.
-This project measures its own build stages, so you can look at the `scripts` in `package.json` file to read the code.
+After instrumenting a few different projects in a few different languages we have found a common approach to benchmarking stages. [timing-stats-cli](https://github.com/TheSavior/timing-stats-cli) implements this approach, but may not work for all use cases.
+Following the steps below, you may find an approach that works better for more complicated circumstances.

 There are a few steps to gathering the data we need.
  * Save the start and end timestamps throughout the process of a build